Happy birthday Saige!

-Saige has enjoyed getting yarn wigs to wear, at-home Movie & PJ nights for the family, visiting the Baltimore Zoo, and heading to Delaware State Park - all thanks to Casey Cares' donors and sponsors!
+Saige has enjoyed getting yarn wigs to wear, at-home Movie & PJ nights for the family, visiting the Maryland Zoo, and heading to Delaware State Park - all thanks to Casey Cares' donors and sponsors!
 According to mom Kathie, "for Saige [her favorite Casey Cares activity] has been the princess wigs that were sent to her.
 She also had a lot of fun going to the Baltimore Zoo!"

 Kathie expresses, "She loves little gifts that are sent to her and she also enjoyed the crafts that were sent."

 When it comes to Casey Cares, Kathie loves "that everyone reaches out and wants to help and be there for the children.
 It amazes me how much you guys do for us parents and our children.
 You put a smile on our children's faces and we thank you for that."

 Saige does not let her spina bifida slow her down in any way.

 "Saige is a very outgoing girl.
 She has never let her disability stop her in any way shape or form, even with all of the surgeries that she has had.
 A lot [of surgeries] would have stopped a lot of children," says Kathie.